ksawatzki/pristinedna-archive/README.md

 ```

 ## Input
-metadata are Excel spreadsheets with two sheets ...
+metadata are Excel spreadsheets with two sheets ...</br>

-eflow are standard tsv file output of eFlow pipeline
+eflow are standard tsv file output of eFlow pipeline</br>
 seq are currently optional, expectation is a FASTA file with ZOTU sample names

 ## Output
-Program currently outputs a zipped DwC-a format file that is directly submittable to OBIS and GBIF
+Program currently outputs a zipped DwC-a format file that is directly submittable to OBIS and GBIF</br>
 It also writes the four files in this zip for easy viewing.
-These are the occurrence file, the DNA extension, eml and meta files.
+These are the occurrence file, the DNA extension, eml and meta files.</br>
 Future output will be the associated FASTA file with modified titles to include metadata.
 This output will be made for direct submission to GenBank or other repositories.